 If you think you may have been discriminated against because of your pregnancy, contact us today.

-The Pregnancy Discrimination Act amended Title VII of the Civil Rights Act and made pregnancy fall under the existing provision that one cannot be discriminated against on the basis of sex.
+The Pregnancy Discrimination Act amended Title VII of the Civil Rights Act and made pregnancy fall under the existing provision that employees cannot be discriminated against on the basis of sex.
 Under the Act, women affected by pregnancy, childbirth, or related medical conditions are to be treated the same as other employees.
-This applies to employers with more than 15 employees, to include local, state, and federal governments, labor organizations, and employment agencies.
+This applies to employers with more than 15 employees, including local, state, and federal government employers.

 There are several provisions in the Pregnancy Discrimination Act designed to protect pregnant women from unlawful discrimination.
 These provisions ensure that:

-Pregnancy discrimination can also violate the American Disability Act if the employer perceives the employee’s pregnancy as a disability and makes decisions based on that perception.
+Pregnancy discrimination can also violate the American with Disabilities Act if the employer perceives the employee’s pregnancy as a disability and makes decisions based on that perception.